HugoBlox/theme-academic-cv/content/details/index.md

 As such, be careful of where you step, listen to your more experienced snow colleagues and trust their judgement.

 ## Disclaimer

+- gdpr / data management
+- auth for posting pictures of the event
+- your responsability for hurting yourself